How to Stop Food Aggression in Puppies Towards Other Dogs: A Comprehensive Guide

 2. Separate Feeding

-To minimize competition and anxiety, especially in multi-dog households, consider:
+To minimize competition and anxiety in multi-dog households:

 3. Establish Consistent Feeding Times

-• Feed puppies at the same time every day.
-This predictability encourages confidence, ensuring they know that food will be available consistently.
+Routine builds security.
+Feed your puppies at the same time and in the same location every day.
+This predictability encourages confidence that food will always be available.

 4. Monitor With Care: Make Changes Gradually